mathesar-foundation/mathesar-wiki/docs/team/worklogs/kriti.md

 ## TODO

 ### Active
+- Prep for user call
+- Call with user
+- Prep for tomorrow's weekly meeting

-- Lots of administrative and IT stuff for the org transition
+- Ongoing: lots of administrative and IT stuff for the org transition

 ### Backlog
 - Get a handle on user research / help and set up processes / meeting